Review by Tony Attwood, updated August 2018.

-And so we take on meanings and ideas as we see fit.
+Yet we can all take on meanings and ideas as we see fit.
 We think that music and songs are special just as people are special.
 Some follow religion, some go out and try to make a difference.
 Some confront evil, some sing songs.
 Some still believe in man’s superiority to women, some still believe politicians and teachers.
 A thousand thoughts flow through our minds each second.

-Indeed if we take that line from so many years ago, “Don’t follow leaders, watch the parking meters,” we are close to this song.
+Indeed if we take that line from so many years ago, “Don’t follow leaders, watch the parking meters,” I think we are getting close to this song.
 A hundred different concepts hit us at once.
 Who is to say what is important, what is trivial?

 There are in fact so many visions encapsulated in this song – maybe deliberately maybe by chance.
 Here’s just a few